Mega MGC Coffee

 Mega MGC Coffee is a coffee shop chain in South Korea.

 Founded in 2015 and operated as a franchise, it has gained popularity, especially among students and young people, due to its affordable prices.
 The brand uses soccer player Son Heung-min and idol group ITZY as its promotional models.

-In May 2024, it became the first low-cost coffee chain in Korea to surpass 3,000 stores, making it the second-largest coffee shop chain in Korea by number of stores.
-That same month, Mega Coffee opened its first overseas store in Mongolia and is considering expansion into Asia and the United States.
+By April 2026, Mega MGC Coffee operated more than 4,200 stores nationwide, the largest store network among South Korean coffee brands.
+The company opened its first overseas store in Ulaanbaatar, Mongolia, in May 2024, and has since expanded its overseas operations while exploring additional markets in Asia and the United States.

 In July 2024, it collaborated with the Chinese company miHoYo and their game, Genshin Impact, releasing a menu and merchandise inspired by the character the Wanderer.
 Within 15 days of launching the collaboration, approximately 600,000 items were sold, and membership registration in the ordering app increased fivefold compared to the previous month.

 In addition to selling beverages, Mega MGC Coffee also engages in entertainment ventures, such as hosting concerts in collaboration with external companies and supporting drama productions.

+Since 2025, Mega MGC Coffee has run an annual marketing partnership with SM Entertainment called the "SMGC Campaign," featuring seasonal collaborations with different artists—Hearts2Hearts in spring, NCT Wish in summer, Riize in fall, and Super Junior in winter—each with themed menu items, merchandise, and in-store content.
+In March 2026, the two companies signed an agreement to continue the partnership with a second season of the campaign.